 You can cancel your agreement to purchase Preferred Shares.
 To do so, you must send a notice to us by midnight on the second business day after you sign the agreement to buy Preferred Shares.
 Statutory Rights of Action

-For purposes of the following summaries, "misrepresentation" means an untrue statement of a material fact or an omission to state a material fact that is necessary in order to make a statement not misleading in light of the circumstances in which it was made.
+For purposes of the following summaries, "misrepresentation" means an untrue statement of a material fact or an omission to state a material fact that is necessary in order to make a statement in the Offering Memorandum or any amendment hereto not misleading in light of the circumstances in which it was made.
+A "material fact" means a fact that significantly affects, or would reasonably be expected to have significant effect on, the market price or value of the Preferred Shares.